muziejus/javascripting-english-major/3-programming.md

 On Windows, it’s saved somewhere else.

-Open up your home folder, like you would to open up any kind of regular document, and you should see the `github` folder.
+Open up your home folder, like you would to open up any kind of regular folder, and you should see the `github` folder.
 Open that up, and you should see a folder with your repository.
 If you open that up, you’ll see the file `index.html`.
 Double click on that, and it should open up in your browser.
 It’ll be boring, but it’ll be there.
 You should be greeted with a blank white